apptainer/singularity-userdocs/_build/html/_sources/running_services.rst.txt

 Running Services
 ================

-Singularity 2.4 introduces the ability to run “container instances”, allowing you to run services (e.g. Nginx, MySQL, etc…) using Singularity.
+Singularity 2.4 introduced the ability to run “container instances”, allowing you to run services (e.g. Nginx, MySQL, etc…) using Singularity.
 A container instance, simply put, is a persistent and isolated version of the container image that runs in the background.